Vanalio/Neat-AI/note.md

     default_output_activation  = identity
     mutate_output_activation   = False

-- add connections works but can select from layer to layer couple already full when other from layer to layer couple is not
+- add connections works but can select a "from layer to layer" couple already full when an other "from layer to layer" couple is not
 - implement generations without improvement
 - implement interspecies mating

 ## CHECK

-- remove redundant returns because mixed to side effects and not used elsewhere
+- remove redundant returns when in functions with side effects if not used anywhere
-- add returns where useful
+- adding other values to the ones already returned if useful
 - redundant computing of things already present as attributes in self or elsewhere